 *This post may contain affiliate links.
 As an Amazon Associate we earn from qualifying purchases.

-Well, if this has ever happened to you, then you probably know there are alot of different rules about what to do.
-So in this article we will go over everything you need to know in case this happens in your next pool game.
+Well, if this has ever happened to you, then you probably know there are a lot of different rules about what to do.
+So in this article, I will go over everything you need to know in case this happens in your next pool game.

 So what happens if a pool ball leaves the table?

 - In a regular game of pool, if the cue ball leaves the table it is a foul and it becomes the opposing player’s turn.
 They get the cue ball in hand and can place the cue ball anywhere on the table and shoot at any ball on the table that they like.

 - If an object ball (solid or stripes colored balls) is jumped off the table on anything other than the break it is considered a foul and the opponent will get the cue ball in hand.